rmkstudios/the-company-of-house-plants/README.md

 # The Comapny of House Plants

 This project was coded from the ground up in React to provide a clean and easy to use database of house plant information and care instructions.
-[Create React App](https://github.com/facebook/create-react-app).

 No API existed for this information, so I compiled the information myself into a JSON file that is used as the database for this site.
 The source of the fantastic data was [House Plants Expert](https://www.houseplantsexpert.com/).